-What is variegation anyway?
+Variegation or variegation: What is it anyway?

 -

-Streaky variegation is reflected in delicate, parallel lines on the leaves.
+Subtle stripes: In this form of variegation, the leaves are crossed with parallel stripes of different colors or intensities.
+The striped variegation is characterized by delicate, parallel lines on the leaves.
 A perfect example of this is the Sansevieria trifasciata, whose narrow, white stripes add an elegant touch.

 -